TheAfroOfDoom/omegaflowey-minecraft-remastered/README.md

 1. `yarn start export`: run the Animated Java (AJ) blueprint export script

     We recommend running `yarn start export` at least once, and every time changes to `.ajblueprint` files occur from new incoming commits.

+    1. `yarn start export.force`

+        Normally, `yarn start export` keeps track of what files have been exported on your local machine via each model's file hash.

+        Sometimes this gets out of sync (for various, usually rare, reasons); in this case you can run `yarn start export.force` to have the auto-exporter forcibly re-export every model in the repository.

+        This shouldn't be your default export script because it takes around a minute to run, but is completely safe to do if you're ever unconfident that your exported model files are correct.

 2. `yarn start`: this keeps your local repository's content synced with your `.minecraft` directory -- datapack/resourcepack changes will reflect in-game

     We recommend keeping `yarn start` running at all times while working on the project.

 3. `yarn down`: extracts the Minecraft world in the repo to your local Minecraft saves.
 This is important to run whenever there's changes to the world (see `yarn sync` above) or you want to hard-reset your world state, e.g. if you made any changes you want to discard.